what is cinnamon

 cinnamon_side_effects

-While Cinnamon may have huge benefits, we take a look at the twelve side effects of Cinnamon from lowering blood sugar levels to increasing body heat.
-Take a sensible pragmatic approach to Cinnamon and remember to understand that the benefits or dangers may or may not apply you.
-You might also want to check out how much Cinnamon to take which we list here.
+While cinnamon may offer significant benefits, it's important to be aware of its potential side effects.
+In this article, we explore twelve possible side effects of cinnamon, ranging from lowering blood sugar levels to increasing body heat.
+Take a sensible, pragmatic approach to using cinnamon, and remember that its benefits or risks may not apply to everyone.
+You may also want to check out our guide on how much cinnamon to take, which we’ve included here.

 1. TOXICITY ACCUMULATION

-As with most things taking Cinnamon over extended periods of time will build a certain level of toxicity in your body.
-The recommended dosage of Cinnamon according to the US Department of health, is 6 grams daily for 6 weeks or less.
-At this level of Cinnamon appears to be safe for most people.
-We recommend you follow these directions with a week of rest from Cinnamon every 6 weeks.
-This will allow any toxicity to be purged from your system.
-Or you could try 5 days and 2 days of rest from Cinnamon on the weekends.
+As with most things, taking cinnamon over extended periods of time can lead to a buildup of toxicity in the body.
+According to the U.S. Department of Health, the recommended dosage of cinnamon is 6 grams daily for no more than 6 weeks.
+At this level, cinnamon appears to be safe for most people.
+We recommend following this guideline, with a one-week break from cinnamon every 6 weeks.
+This allows any accumulated toxins to be purged from your system.
+Alternatively, you could try taking cinnamon for 5 days each week, with a 2-day break on weekends.

 2. PREMATURE LABOR

-Pregnant women should not take Cinnamon.
-This is because Cinnamon (especially the oils) can induce premature labor or uterine contractions.
-While Cinnamon helps with stomach pains, gas of indigestion, you should NOT be taking Cinnamon for these purposes while you are pregnant.
-Better safe than sorry.
-An occasional cup of Cinnamon is probably safe but why take a chance?
-Taking Cinnamon tablets or especially smelling Cinnamon Oil should be avoided at all costs.
+Pregnant women should avoid taking cinnamon.
+This is because cinnamon—especially its essential oils—can induce premature labor or cause uterine contractions.
+While cinnamon may help with stomach pain, gas, or indigestion, it should not be used for these purposes during pregnancy.
+It's better to be safe than sorry.
+An occasional cup of cinnamon tea is probably harmless, but why take the risk?
+Taking cinnamon tablets—or especially inhaling cinnamon oil—should be avoided entirely.

 3. COUMARIN